Neptune-Crypto/neptune-core/README.md

 The log level can be set through the environment variable `RUST_LOG`.
 Valid values are: `trace`, `debug`, `info`, `warn`, and `error`.
 The default value is `info`.
 E.g.: `RUST_LOG=trace cargo run`.

 For development purposes it can sometimes be nice to get a more succint logging output by piping stdout through `sed` with the below command.
 This will only print the namespace of the logging event and the log text.
+The log output can also be stored to file by piping it to `tee`, like this: `cargo run 2>&1 | tee -a integration_test.log`.
 ```
 sed 's/.*neptune_core:\+\(.*\)/\1/g'
 ```